FoxtrotEverchosen/segy-reader/README.md

 **On Linux**, you may need to install build tools, but the project should work same as on Windows:

-`sudo apt install python3-dev build-essential`
+`sudo apt install Python3-dev build-essential`

-To run the GUI you want to run the app.py script located in python/fastsegy/gui/app.py.
+To run the GUI you want to run the app.py script located in Python/fastsegy/gui/app.py.
 Assuming that you have installed the libraries globally or activated a virtual environment, you could run the following command in console from the project root directory:

-`python python/fastsegy/gui/app.py`
+`Python Python/fastsegy/gui/app.py`

 ## Preview (Kerry3D used as input data - accessible through segy wiki)
 **Please note, that the rendered UI might differ based on your OS or (in case of Linux) Desktop Environment you are using.